 You'll find that our proposals are detailed, accurate, and meet the unique demands of your campus.
 Building maintenance is all we do-and we've learned to do it very well indeed.
 More and more institutions are finding that an "operating partnership" with ABM Janitorial Services for contract custodial, engineering services and grounds care are exactly what they need to operate with today's tight maintenance budgets.

 Call today: 415-597-4500, Extension 148.
-Or write:

-Robert Ramirez, Vice President,
+Or write: Robert Ramirez, Vice President, a subsidiary of ABM Industries Incorporated

 ABM College and University Program.
 It's time.